What does “Multi-Stream” mean to you?

 Adaptive Bit Rate (ABR)

 For the more technically-minded, “multi-stream” could mean streaming the same content at multiple bit rates and resolutions.
-ABR, especially for live video, is particularlly useful for mobile viewers where bandwidth may be highly variable.
-The DiscoverVideo DEVOS system supports live transcoding of live video into mutliple rates and resolutions.
+ABR, especially for live video, is particularly useful for mobile viewers where bandwidth may be highly variable.
+The DiscoverVideo DEVOS system supports live transcoding of live video into multiple rates and resolutions.

 Multi-stream could mean an encoder that can produce multiple streams.
 Consider Spider, which can produce up to 10 streams: two for each of the four independent live audio/video inputs, and two for a production program that consists of one or more of the video inputs.

-Not sure?
-Give us a call and we’re more than happy to answer any questions.
+Need help with your multiple streams?
+Drop a line and we’re more than happy to answer any questions. email@example.com